 The Active Life: serving the world through total self-giving to God

-Within this panorama, the religious of Active Life constitute an extraordinary potential for the mission of the Church:
+Within this panorama, religious of the Active Life constitute an extraordinary potential for the mission of the Church:

-— Apostolic Letter to the Religious of Latin America, June 29, 1990, no. 3
+— Apostolic Letter to the Religious of Latin America, June 29, 1990, n.
+3

-What is Active Life?
+What is the Active Life?

 -